Title of statistical activity: Business Register for Statistical Purposes

 Data from statistical activities 20007 “Financial statistics of enterprises (quarterly)”, 20300 “Financial statistics of enterprises (annual)”, 21101 “Wages and salaries”, 21301 “Financial statistics of financial service activities and activities auxiliary to financial services (quarterly)”, 22303 “Foreign trade”, 40407 “Museum”, 40411 “Broadcasting” are used.

 18.2.
 Frequency of data collection Frequency with which the source data are collected.

 18.3.
 Data collection Systematic process of gathering data for official statistics.

 Data are collected and the submission of questionnaires is monitored through eSTAT (the web channel for electronic data submission).
 The questionnaires have been designed for independent completion in eSTAT and include instructions and controls.
 The questionnaires and information about data submission are available on Statistics Estonia’s website at https://www.stat.ee/andmete-esitamine (in Estonian).

-Data are collected using the official statistics yearly questionnaire “Questionnaire for Enterprises”.
+Data are collected using the official statistics yearly questionnaire “Questionnaire for entrepreneurs”.

-Data from the Centre of Registers and Information Systems and the state register of state and local government agencies are received via X-Road.
+Data from the Centre of Registers and Information Systems are received via X-Road.

 18.4.
 Data validation Process of monitoring the results of data compilation and ensuring the quality of statistical results.